rubensocj/viscomodule/README.md

 ## Example

-Relaxation module from the [literature](relaxation-module) and real data from [CCMRT test](CCMRT-test/CCMRT-test.csv) at UFCA are avaliable.
+Relaxation modulus from the [literature](relaxation-modulus) and real data from [CCMRT test](creep-test/creep-test.csv) at UFCA are avaliable.

 ## Citation
 If you use the code of this repository in your paper or research please cite: